ayangtj/Air-Quality-Monitor/README.md

 ## Installation

 for main.py
-- Use pip to install the required third party packages: 'pip -r requirements.txt'
+- Use pip to install the required third party packages: <code>pip -r requirements.txt</code>, do this step after downloading the app folder

 for run_package.py
 - Use pip to build and install package as a local package and install required packages
-- Open a OS terminal, go into the project root folder and type: pip install . (<- dot!)
+- Open a OS terminal, go into the project root folder and type: <code>pip install . (<- dot!)</code>

 ## Usage

-- main.py: run it in the project root folder, so it can import from the packages folder
-- run_packages.py: can be run from any folder once it's been installed locally
+- Download the app folder at https://github.com/ayangtj/Air-Quality-Monitor by clicking on [Code] > [Download ZIP]
+- main.py: Lunch the terminal on MacOS, user command <code> cd app-route-folder-path</code>to navigate to the app root folder.
+Use <code>python3 main.py</code>to run the app in terminal.
+- To terminate server, use 'Contril+C' in terminal.

 ## Code Examples